markus-ebke/python-billiards/Notes.md

 - How to write proper tests for matplotlib?
 - How to write proper tests for pyglet (or GUIs in general)?
 - Make pyglet work with tox, currently I can't access pyglet.gl.GL_LINES when I run the tests via tox (pyglet.canvas.xlib.NoSuchDisplayException: Cannot connect to "None"), see commented fragments in test_visualize.py and the .model methods in obstacle.
-- Rearrange config settings?
-Put pytest.ini in setup.cfg and everything else in tox.ini or use separate files for every tool?
 - Use TravisCI (and other internet services?)

 ## More obstacles